 "The first sentence should state that you are appealing the claim denial, and the body of the letter should explain why the medical bills should be paid," Goencz says.
 "Put in a closing sentence demanding payment, and include supporting documentation."

-Save emotional rants for understanding friends, and stick to the facts.
+Save emotional rants for understanding friends.
+Stick to the facts.

 "[Insurers] don't want to know about your grief and how sick you've been," Stephenson says.